Brad Marchand Game Preview: Bruins vs. Blue Jackets

 Marchand Season Stats Insights

-- Marchand has averaged 19:31 of ice time this season (with a plus-minus rating of +4).

-- Marchand has scored a goal in six of 20 games this year, netting multiple goals in one of them.
+- Marchand has scored a goal in seven of 23 games this year, netting multiple goals in one of them.

-- Marchand has a point in 14 games this season (out of 20), including multiple points four times.
+- Marchand has a point in 15 games this year (out of 23), including multiple points four times.

-- Marchand has an implied probability of 40% to exceed his point total based on the odds.
+- The implied probability is 40% that Marchand hits the over on his points prop total based on the odds.

-- There is an implied probability of 60.6% of Marchand going over his assist prop bet, considering the moneyline odds.
+- There is a 61.7% chance of Marchand having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.